I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 Claimant's First and Last Names [John Q. Public], SSN: xxx-xx-xxxx – [insert the location of the allegation – for example, Exhibit 10B, page 3 or dated January 24, 2013].
 The claimant (or representative) alleges, [insert a direct quote of the allegation – for example, “The ALJ was prejudiced against me because of my prior drug use.”].
 (Insert ALJ Name).

-If the AC action document requires a wet signature (e.g., the AC issues separate action documents for each title of a concurrent claim), the analyst will attach an electronic copy of the draft AC action document to the notification email.
+If not available in an electronic claim file, the analyst will attach a copy of the draft AC action document to the notification email.

 NOTE: